-These churros are extra special: crispy and sweet on the outside, custardy and soft on the inside, like a fried cream puff dusted in cinnamon sugar.
+These Mexican pastries are extra special: crispy and sweet on the outside, custardy and soft on the inside, like a fried cream puff dusted in cinnamon sugar.
 Organic sugar is key for the coating -- it adds flavor and crunch.

 a pastry bag fitted with a large closed star tip; a deep-frying thermometer